rileygowan/eslint-plugin-no-react-component-snapshots/README.md

 # eslint-plugin-no-react-component-snapshots

-Disallows the use of React component snapshots—both inline and external. 🚫⚛️📷
+Disallows the use of React component snapshots—inline and external. 🚫⚛️📷

 ## Installation